senahuel33-design/AI-Resume-Analyzer-on-AWS/README.md

 At the end of this phase, the application was fully containerized and capable of running consistently inside a Docker environment.

+### 🛠️ Troubleshooting & Lessons Learned

+During the initial pipeline configuration, the workflow deployment script failed with syntax validation errors:
+* `Invalid workflow file: .github/workflows/deploy.yml`
+* `error: 'name' is already defined, 'on' is already defined, 'jobs' is already defined`

+#### Root Cause:
+When configuring the workflows via the Ubuntu terminal using `nano`, the deployment steps were accidentally pasted into an existing configuration file that already contained a separate code validation/testing script.
+Because YAML structure restricts duplicate root-level blocks (like `name`, `on`, and `jobs`), the GitHub parser threw an exception and refused to execute.

+#### Resolution:
+The file architecture was separated.
+The deployment configuration was completely isolated into its own dedicated file (`.github/workflows/deploy.yml`), while keeping the code validation test script independent.
+This allows both pipelines to execute simultaneously and cleanly on every code push.

 ### Skills Demonstrated

 * Docker